AFLplusplus/Website/content/aflpp_fuzzing_framework_proposal.md

 A fuzzer can have multiple feedback mechanisms (one for executor or multiple for executor e.g. edge coverage + cmp).
 When a new testcase triggers new feedback a callback decides if the new input has to be inserted in the normal queue or in the per-feedback queue or both.

-So the seed selection (the favored testcases set) can work on both normal queue or per-feedback queue.
+So the seed selection (yielding the favored testcases set) can work on both normal queue or per-feedback queue.
-A mechanism for seed scheduling can be designed to stress a single type of feedback if the others are stuck (e.g. fuzzing does not produce anymore edge coverage but we still produce feedback regards memory allocation size, the fuzzer will use with more probability testcases from this per-feedback queue).
+A mechanism for seed scheduling can be designed to stress a single type of feedback if the others are stuck (e.g. fuzzing does not produce anymore edge coverage but we still produce feedback regarding memory allocation size, then the fuzzer will use with more probability testcases from this per-feedback queue).

 There will be also the possibility to use a custom algorithm for calculating the energy of a testcase that can be different for each feedback mechanism.